 High school students living in poverty face many obstacles to academic success.

-Social support has been identified as an important characteristic of resiliency in youth and is likely to promote academic achievement and positive educational outcomes for students who are at risk of dropping out, attending alternative schools, or those who have low rates of school attendance.
+Social support is critical to helping young adults who are at risk of dropping out, attending alternative schools, or those who have low rates of school attendance excel in school.

 We help troubled teens aged 12 to 17 improve their self control, develop better conflict resolution skills, and communicate more effectively with adults and peers.

 Through counseling and group activities, we help them feel more empowered to become involved in their community, encourage academic excellence, teach them to say “no” to negative peer pressures, and strengthen their sense of self-confidence.

 Learn more about our program by reading Julia & Anna’s story, twin sisters who are now reading, writing, and performing math at their grade level after struggling to keep up with their kindergarten classmates in reading and counting skills.

 Please call our SUN Youth Advocacy program at (503) 867-2188 to learn about our range of services.
 Your conversation will be completely confidential.
 If Impact NW isn’t the best fit for you, we’ll help connect you to the services you need.